How to convert epoch / UNIX timestamps to normal readable date/time using PHP.

 Set your timezone

-The PHP time zone handling takes care of daylight saving times (list of PHP time zones).
+The PHP time zone handling takes care of daylight saving times (list of available time zones).

 Convert date/time to another time zone